SynthmindsLLC/SynthBrain/03 - 🔬 R&D/🦾 AI/_Concepts and Tech/Chain of Thought.md

 ## Benefits
-Chain-of-thought prompting is a technique that enhances the reasoning capabilities of [[large language models]] (LLMs) by guiding them to think step by step.
+Chain-of-thought prompting is a technique that enhances the reasoning capabilities of [[Synthbrain/03 - 🔬 R&D/🦾 AI/_Concepts and Tech/large language models]] (LLMs) by guiding them to think step by step.
 This approach has several benefits:

 1. **Improved performance**: CoT prompting has been shown to improve LLMs' performance on various tasks, such as arithmetic, commonsense, and symbolic reasoning[1][5].